BakarMokhtarAli/Week13_My_Note_App_RTK_Query/README.md

-# WEEK 13: My Note App - RTK Query
+# WEEK 12: My Note App - Redux Toolkit

 This Project allows you to practice the concepts and techniques learned last Sunday and apply them in a concrete project.
-This assignment explored React advanced state management with RTK Query.
+This assignment explored React advanced state management with Redux Toolkit.
 In your Project for this assignment, you will demonstrate proficiency by creating a Single Page Application that performs CRUD (Create, Read, Update, Delete) operations on a locally hosted API server.

 ## Instructions